Soulja Boy Was Right

 The birth of the reader must be at the cost of the death of the Author.

-Of course, one could argue that authorial intent can add valuable context and deepen the meaning, but the issue is that nobody playing a game for the first time will be thinking about those things.
+Sure, one could argue that authorial intent can add valuable context and deepen the meaning, but the issue is that nobody playing a game for the first time will be thinking about those things.
 That kind of reflection comes with time, with deeper analysis, and only informs the experience, doesn't define it.
-If your work can't be interpreted in more than one way, if it requires a specific understanding to function properly, then you didn't really create art.
+If your work cannot be interpreted in more than one way, if it requires a specific understanding to function properly, then you didn't really create art.
 You just made a statement.

 Watch me crank it, watch me roll